-POL 111 AMERICAN GOVERNMENT 3 sem hrs cr This course is a study of the basic features of American government with emphasis on constitutional principles and the structure and functions of the three branches of national government.
+POL 111 AMERICAN GOVERNMENT

+This course is a study of the basic features of American government with emphasis on constitutional principles and the structure and functions of the three branches of national government.

+POL 112 STATE AND LOCAL GOVERNMENT

+emphasis on government in the state of Tennessee.

+POL 299 TOPICS IN POLITICAL SCIENCE

 PSYCHOLOGY

+PSY 110 PSYCHOLOGY OF HUMAN RELATIONS

+PSY 131 GENERAL PSYCHOLOGY I

+PSY 132 GENERAL PSYCHOLOGY II

+PSY 210 SOCIAL PSYCHOLOGY

+PSY 212 CHILD PSYCHOLOGY

+PSY 220 INTRODUCTION TO INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY

+PSY 290 ABNORMAL PSYCHOLOGY

+PSY 299 TOPICS IN PSYCHOLOGY